-Due: July 1, as shown on inside front cover pages
+Due: July 1, as shown on inside front cover page

-The City of Goodyear, Arizona (the "City"), will issue its General Obligation Bonds, Series 2019 (the "Project Bonds") and its General Obligation Refunding Bonds, Series 2019 (the "Refunding Bonds" and, together with the Project Bonds, the "Bonds").
-The Bonds will provide funds to (i) acquire and construct certain fire protection, public safety and parks and recreation improvements, (ii) refund certain maturities of the City's outstanding general obligation bonds (the "Bonds Being Refunded"), and (iii) pay the costs of issuance of the Bonds.
-The Bonds will mature on the dates and in the principal amounts and will bear interest from their dated date at the rates set forth on the inside front cover pages hereof.
+The City of Goodyear, Arizona (the "City"), will issue its General Obligation Refunding Bonds, Series 2020 (the "Bonds").
+The Bonds will provide funds to (i) refund certain maturities of the City's outstanding general obligation bonds (the "Bonds Being Refunded"), and (ii) pay the costs of issuance of the Bonds.
+The Bonds will mature on the dates and in the principal amounts and will bear interest from their dated date at the rates set forth on the inside front cover page hereof.

-Interest on the Bonds will accrue from their date and be payable semiannually on January 1 and July 1 of each year, commencing on July 1, 2019, until maturity or prior redemption.
-Principal of the Bonds will be payable in accordance with the maturity schedules set forth on the inside front cover pages hereof.
+Interest on the Bonds will accrue from their date and be payable semiannually on January 1 and July 1 of each year, commencing on July 1, 2020, until maturity.
+Principal of the Bonds will be payable in accordance with the maturity schedule set forth on the inside front cover page hereof.
 So long as the Bonds are in book-entry-only form, principal of and interest on the Bonds will be paid to The Depository Trust Company, a registered securities depository ("DTC"), for credit to the accounts of the DTC participants and, in turn, to the accounts of the owners of beneficial interests in the Bonds.
 See APPENDIX D - "BOOK-ENTRY-ONLY SYSTEM."

-See Inside Front Cover Pages for Maturity Schedules and Additional Information
+See Inside Front Cover Page for Maturity Schedule and Additional Information